yin-n/yin-n.github.io/nigh2day.md

+---
+layout: page
-## Night Vision Enhancement App
+title: Night Vision Enhancement App
+---
 ### Intro

-In this project we use cycleGAN to generate day images based on night images in real-time.
+In this project, we use CycleGAN and FeatureGAN to generate day images based on night images in real-time.
 We also developed an Android app for this project.
-It could be used on PC, mobile phones and AR glasses.
+It can be used on PCs, mobile phones, and AR glasses.

 ### Demo